last update 11 July 2010

 FRF and sisters Gwen and Doris 1890s

-Dover College School - First XV, and shooting team which won Ashburton Shield.
+Dover College School - First XV, and shooting team which won the Ashburton Shield.

 MB BS 1913 London Hospital Medical College.
 Whilst a student he became London Hospitals' Heavyweight Boxing Champion.

-RAMC doctor during WWI, going to Mesopotamia (Iraq) in 1917, followed in 1919 by Murree (Rawalpindi) with Ethel and Michael to 1923.
+RAMC doctor during WWI, firstly as Medical Officer in UK then with River Sick Convoys in Mesopotamia (Iraq) in 1917, followed in 1919 by Clifden in the Hill Station of Murree (nr Rawalpindi) with Ethel and Michael to 1923.

 3 generations at Folkestone Beach c1928